CSE321-Fall2021/cse321-portfolio-skylar-kantor/Project 1/readme.md

 API and Built In Elements Used
 ----------
-Thread: Allows for scheduling and priority managment, executes based on an event
+Thread: Allows for scheduling and priority managment, executes based on an event .start: starts execution of the Thread

+  .get_state: shows the state of the thread, which we then print

 DigitalOut: Sets a GPIO pin as output, and handles all of the initialization

 InterruptIn: creates a reference to an interrupt with a variable name, and is triggered by a button

   .rise: trigger when the button is depressed

   .fall: trigger when the button is released

 ----------